monimoyd/PredictingMaskAndDepthUsingDeepLearning/README.md

 -  Use fully API based implementation
 -  Used UNet architecture with only 148K parameters
 -  Used Image augmentation i.
 Gaussian Noise ii.
 ColorJitter
--  IoU value for predicyed mask is close to 0.95, while depth images are very closer to ground truth
+-  IoU value for predicted mask is close to 0.95, while depth images are very closer to ground truth
 - Used various profiling tools tensorboard, cprofile, GPU profiler
 - Measured time during training, copying, unzipping images
 - Only 5 epochs are used to achive the result